Eboreg/de-googling/README.md

 adb -d shell
 ```

-(I add the `-d` to make it work on the USB connected device, as I also have an emulated phone created in Android Studio.)
+(I add the `-d` to make it work on the USB connected device, as I also tend to run some phone emulators.)

 However, this normally results in this happening for me: